qmlbook/qt6book/docs/ch06-controls/controls2.md

 # UI Controls

-This chapter introduces how to use Qt Quick Controls 2 to create a user interface built from standard components such as buttons, labels, sliders and so on.
-We will look at how various styles can be used to move user interfaces between platforms before diving into custom styling.
+This chapter shows how to use the Qt Quick Controls module.
+QtQuick Controls are used to create advanced user interfaces built from standard components such as buttons, labels, sliders and so on.

+QtQuick Controls can be arranged using the layout module and are easy to style.
+Also we will look into the various styles for the different plaforms before diving into custom styling.